FAQs for Graduates

 The music is performed by the HSU Commencement Brass Choir, under the direction of Professor Gilbert Cline.

 The processional will sound familiar.
 It is Sir Edward Elgar's "Pomp and Circumstance."
-Depending upon the ceremony, the recessional will be "Light & Truth" or "Triumphal March from Aida."
+The recessional will be "Centennial Flourish: Sempre Pro Veritas (Always for Truth)."

-How can I take photos during the ceremony?
+Are there official photos taken during the ceremony?

-At least two different pictures of each graduate will be taken by a commercial photographer from GradImages ®—you will receive an individual portrait and a photo shaking hands with President Lisa A. Rossbacher.
+At least two different pictures of each graduate will be taken by a commercial photographer from GradImages®—an individual portrait and a photo shaking hands with President Lisa A. Rossbacher.
 The proofs of these pictures will be sent to the graduate.
 There is no obligation to order these pictures.
-You can contact GradImages by calling 800.261.2576.
+You can contact GradImages® by calling 800.261.2576.

 Will you take away my beach ball?